forrestdavis/ExperimentNorming/README.md

 Example run:
-        norm.py --models all --stim_file stimuli/multi_sent.xlsx --file_type xlsx --has_header --multi_sent
+        norm.py --exp RSA --models all --stim_file stimuli/RSA_Analysis.xlsx --file_type xlsx --has_header --multi_sent --avg --filter

-This will look for a stimuli file called multi_sent.xlsx that will have a header and that is specified to have the sentences in column one and two processed as a discourse unit and output the stimuli RNN LM measures by word in an excel file in results called normed_multi_sent.xlsx.
-Running norm.py with --avg without specifying and output file will append avg to the file name in results.
+This will look for a stimuli file called RSA_Analysis.xlsx that will have a header and that has as its first column a baseline for RSA comparison.
+The remaining sentences will be processed as a discourse unit as per --multi_sent.
+The information-theoretic measures and similarity of the baseline to each of the words in the unit will be returned in an xlsx file called normed_RSA_Analysis.xlsx.
+By specifiying --models all and --avg, the output will be only the average values for that word across the models.
+Additionally running norm.py with --avg without specifying and output file will append avg to the file name in results.

 To recreate the frequency count information in vocab_info, you need